szorfein/szorfein.github.io/_posts/2018-09-24-CTF-wakanda-1.md

 No formular, pages `/backup`, `/secret`, `/shell` are void... `/server-status` need permission... ???

-The source code of `/index.php` include a line who point on a `/?lang=fr` parameter...
+The source code of `/index.php` include a comment who point on a `/?lang=fr` parameter.
+At bottom, we found the name `mamadou`.

 This param is vulnerable to a Local File Inclusion (LFI), according this post on [medium.com](https://medium.com/@Aptive/local-file-inclusion-lfi-web-application-penetration-testing-cc9dc8dd3601) or [securityidiots.com](http://securityidiots.com/Web-Pentest/LFI/guide-to-lfi.html) , i've try many things here.